arcus/education_modules/bash_scripts/bash_scripts.md

 1. The first line is what the script will initially print.
 The user will see `Enter your new variable here:` and then can type anything they want.

 2. The second line is where the interactivity comes into play.
 The `read` command tells the script to pause and wait for the user to input something.
-Once they user presses `enter` or `return`, whatever they typed will be saved as `new_var` and the script will continue to the next line.
+Once the user presses `enter` or `return`, whatever they typed will be saved as `new_var` and the script will continue to the next line.

 3. The third line then takes the new variable and tells you what you entered.
 The quotes around `$new_var` are there because there may be spaces in the user input.
 These spaces would not make a difference in this script, but might if this line used a command expecting multiple arguments.

-This isn't a particularly useful script as currently written, but the structure a good setup for creating your own interactive scripts, including scripts that take more than one user input.
+This isn't a particularly useful script as currently written, but the structure is a good setup for creating your own interactive scripts, including scripts that take more than one user input.

 <div class = "important">
+<b style="color: rgb(var(--color-highlight));">Important note</b><br>

 An interactive script will execute each line in the order it appears.
 You can prompt the user for input multiple times and at each line starting with `read` the script will pause and wait for the user to enter their response.